nicholasbair/arcade-game/README.md

 _This game is part of the Udacity Front-end Developer Nanodegree._

+Visual assets and game engine were provided by Udacity.

 ## Running the game:
     1. Clone repository
     2. Open index.html in browser